stuarthayhurst/kernel-notify/docs/CONTRIBUTING.md

 ## Building and testing the project:
   > Building / Installing:
-  - To build the .deb, run `./install.sh -b` and press enter instead of making a new version.
+  - To build the .deb, run `make dist` and press enter instead of making a new version.
   - Install the .deb you built with `sudo dpkg -i kernel-notify-x.x_all.deb`.
   - Alternatively, `./install.sh -d` can be run and will build and install the package.
-  - Installing the program on a non-debian system can be done by running `./install.sh`.
+  - Installing the program on a non-debian system can be done by running `make build && sudo make install`.
   > Testing:
   - Test EVERY part of the program that may be affected by the changes you made, by comparing outputs between your modified version and the master branch.
-  - The notifications can be built separately with `./install.sh -n` and tested with `./notifications "[Title Text]" "[Body Text]" "[Icon Path]" "[kernel/program/""]" #Button "[mute/""]" #Button "[critical/normal/low/""]" #Critical priority or not`.
+  - The notifications can be built separately with `make notifications` and tested with `./build/notifications "[Title Text]" "[Body Text]" "[Icon Path]" "[kernel/program/""]" #Button "[mute/""]" #Button "[critical/normal/low/""]" #Critical priority or not`.
-  - Icons can be build with `./install.sh -c`
+  - Icons can be build with `make icons`
-  - Icons, built notifications and the built package can be cleaned up with `./install.sh --clean`
+  - Built files and packages can be cleaned up with `make clean`

 ## Submitting a pull request:
   - When you believe your contribution to be complete, submit a pull request and use the template provided.